lenz99/lme4cens/README.md

 A good choice of starting values is helpful, although there is a heuristic in place if none are given.
 The fitted parameter values may depend on the choice of starting values.
 As with all non-trivial optimization problems it is good practice to check convergence with different start values.
+Ideally, you would also confirm that the model fit remains the roughly the same when using different optimization routines (see the `control=` parameter for function `lmercens`).

 ## Installation
 This package is currently only available via Github.
 To install from within R use the following command: